hashicorp/field-workshops-terraform/docs/slides/aws/terraform-cloud/index.md

 https://nakedsecurity.sophos.com/2019/03/25/thousands-of-coders-are-leaving-their-crown-jewels-exposed-on-github/

 >"I think efforts like GitHub’s Token Scanning project should be applauded, but they are only effective once a leak has already occurred.
 This problem also is likely not isolated to GitHub – it will affect any publicly available code.
 We need more research to develop systems that help developers avoid this mistake in the first place."

+???
+**This is from a recent article about a study Sophos did on credentials stored on GitHub.
+They used a free API key and simple search algorithm to crawl through github and what they found was very disturbing.
+Hundreds of thousands of API keys, passwords and other sensitive strings were found.**

+**If you've never seen it in action this is what usually happens.
+The attacker takes control of your AWS account and begins spinning up an enormous cryptocurrency farm with the maximum number of instances allowed.
+Then you have to get AWS support to help you untangle the mess.
+It's not fun.
+You really, really want to protect those API keys.**

 ---
 name: Protecting-Sensitive-Variables